avaneev/biteopt/README.md

 involving knowledge of the structure of the problem.
 When the problem field requires one to locate such "rogue optimums", the best approach is to use a magnitudes larger attempt budget (a so called "parallel retry" approach).
-With 5000 attempts and 50000 iterations per attempt budget, BiteOptDeep solves even the Bukin N.6 problem.
+With 5000 attempts and 100000 iterations per attempt budget, BiteOpt solves even the Bukin N.6 problem.
 It may seem excessive, but currently BiteOpt does not offer another way to solve such complex problems.